eclipse-edc/Connector/samples/04-file-transfer/README.md

 # Perform a contract negotiation

-After successfully providing custom configuration properties to the EDC, we'll next perform a data transfer: we'll transmit a test file from one connector to another connector.
+After successfully providing custom configuration properties to the EDC, we will perform a data transfer next: transmit a test file from one connector to another connector.
 We want to keep things simple, so we will run both connectors on the same physical machine (i.e. your development machine) and the file is transferred from one folder in the file system to another folder.
 It is not difficult to imagine that instead of the local file system, the transfer happens between more